 Electric cars are soon becoming the obvious choice for land transportation.
 With petroleum and diesel passenger vehicles expected to be phased out from Europe between 2030 to 2040, electric cars will occupy the lion’s share of the market.
 Silver is a critical component for e-mobility and the overall demand is expected to shoot up due to the above factors.
 On the other hand, there has been a significant drop in the production of silver from the world’s largest producing countries like Peru, Mexico and China.
 So, on the basis of supply and demand, we can reasonably expect prices to go up eventually.

 First of all, silver coins provide divisibility to any precious metal portfolio.
 Many investors prefer to purchase silver bars.
-However, when selling back into the secondary market, bars give you only one chance to sell.
+However, when selling back into the secondary market, bars (such as a 1 kilo silver bar) give you only one chance to sell.
 Coin investors, on the other hand, benefit from holding a variety of denominations.
 They can sell small parts of their silver holding as and when the price is right.

-Silver coins also provide a tax-efficient avenue for investment.
+Silver coins (such as the silver Britannia) also provide a tax-efficient avenue for investment.
 Many silver coins are considered to be legal tender in the UK since they have a face value.
 Investing in these coins can provide an attractive CGT exemption.
-Some dealers can also provide silver coins that are VAT free.

 So, we can surmise that the downside risk involved in buying silver coins is minimal.
 Coins, in particular, can deliver good returns over a period of time while maintaining tax efficiency for your portfolio.

 The investment team at Physical Gold are always helpful in guiding buyers to make the right choices when it comes to silver coins.
 Contact the team on (020) 7060 9992 and you can benefit from advice, as well as guidance in buying the right silver coins that can provide great value.

 Image Credit: Pixabay